-Kanban in software development is rather easy to implement but a bit more difficult to maintain.
+Kanban in software development is quite easy to implement but a bit more difficult to maintain.
 It is because there are always problems and bottlenecks appearing that do not allow the work to flow smoothly.
-Moreover some developers can work faster than testers and it is a typical situations where a bottleneck happens.
-This article explains in details how Kanban reveals bottlenecks immediately allowing a project manager to solve them before they become problems.
+Moreover, some developers can work faster than testers and it is a typical situation in which a bottleneck happens.
+This article explains in detail how Kanban reveals bottlenecks immediately, allowing a project manager to solve them before they become a problem.
 Read more »

 by Eli Weinstock-Herman